Key takeaways

 Contents

 Education plays an important role in the lives of students.
 It affects the future, career, and development of children.
 Public high school students in the U.S. had an average adjusted cohort graduation rate of 87% for the 2021-2022 school year, according to the National Center For Education Statistics.
-Students need specific credits reflecting their progress to graduate high school.
+Students need to understand how many credits to graduate high school and track their progress to meet graduation requirements.

 Graduation credits are points given for finishing courses.
 These points show progress and define if a student can graduate.
 Each state has its own rules for graduation, including exams.
-Let’s explore Indiana’s high school graduation credit requirements.
+Let’s explore how many credits to graduate high school in Indiana and what students need to complete.

 Indiana High School Diplomas